Easy Home made Thai green curry paste

 • 1/2 tsp. ground coriander

-• 3 Tbsp. fish sauce, or you can use soy sauce (gluten free is what we use, for vegetarians)
+• 3 Tbsp. fish sauce, or you can use a gluten free soy sauce that is also suitable for vegans/vegetarians

 • 1 tsp. shrimp paste (for vegetarians, substitute 1/2 tsp. salt) I tend to use salt